Steven Spielberg’s ‘The Post’ Trailer Arrives, Oscar Buzz Begins To Surround Tom Hanks And Meryl Streep

 Hanks owns two Best Actor Oscars for Philadelphia and Forrest Gump, with five nominations overall.
 The Post is the fifth Spielberg-directed film Hanks has starred in, alongside many other mini-series and documentaries.

-The trailer is displaying the tremendous talent of both actors, but they’ll be going up against heavy hitters in their respected categories if they earn nominations.
+The trailer displays the tremendous talent of both actors, but they’ll be going up against heavy hitters in their respected categories if they earn nominations.

 The nominations for the 2018 Oscars will be announced on January 23, 2018.